Luke-Jacobs/Radio-Song-Analysis/results/README.md

 - Listen to Air1 if you do not know any popular CCM songs and want to listen to some quick.
 If you are a regular KLOVE listener, you might hear some new songs not played on KLOVE.
 - Listen to KLOVE if you want to listen to a greater CCM music collection and want to listen to more unpopular, older songs.
 If you are a regular Air1 listener, you might hear some new songs not played on Air1.
+- Both radio stations need to step up their game.
+There are too many good Christian artists that are being overlooked in favor of mainstream garbage.
+Just because you can get away with playing the same few songs over and over again does not mean that it is ok!
+Christian radio needs to branch out into more genres and play more unique songs.
+Until then, the sterotypes around Christian radio will remain true.